ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6316_spring_25/index.md

 **This site is still under construction and may be subject to significant updates.**

 Machine Learning (ML) is, with no doubt, one of the most important aspects of artificial intelligence and has enjoyed great success in various domains.
-In this course,
-we will cover the theoretical foundations of ML, as well as several representative algorithms.
+In this course, we will cover basics of ML.
+Notably, this edition of the course will be much easier than [the previous edition](https://shangtongzhang.github.io/teaching/cs6316_spring_24/index).
+The previous edition focuses on statistical learning theory and is pretty mathy.
+This edition is still mathy, but much less than the previous.

-## Logistics:
+## Logistics

 - Instructor: [Shangtong Zhang](/)
 - Location: Mechanical Engineering Building 339